tibetan-nlp/lexicon-of-tibetan-verb-stems/README.md

 ## Basic Principles

+The verb dictionary gives present, past, and future stem forms for most verbs, excepting some auxiliaries.
+Imperative stem forms can be absent, especially from verbs marked as **volition=Involuntary**.

-Each verb form (present stem, future stem, and so on) is given a part-of-speech tag that corresponds to the form (*v.pres*, *v.fut*, and so on), and lemmatised to its headword.
-Verbs that do not show stem form variation - such as auxiliaries - are given the part-of-speech *v.invar*.
-Present, past, and future stem forms are given for all verbs except some auxiliaries.
-Imperative forms, however, can be absent, typically from verbs marked by **volition=Involuntary**.
+Each verb form (present stem, past stem, and so on) is lemmatized to its headword and given the part-of-speech tag that corresponds to the form (*v.pres*, *v.fut*, and so on).
+If the same form is shared by the present, past, and future stems, then it is also tagged *v.invar*.
+Finally, verbs which are not given with multiple stem forms - such as auxiliaries - are also tagged *v.invar*.

 ## Duplicate Headwords